TimeCodings/FasterAscend/README.md

 5. You're ready!
 All options are described in the config.yml (which you can find in the FasterAscend folder in the plugins folder of your Minecraft-Server) and if you need help, join my discord (or watch my German Tutorial after it got released)

 **Coming Soon / TODO:**
-- Cleaner Code
-- Add option for faster "Climbing Down/Ascending Down"
-- Your Wishes (Write me your Ideas: https://discord.gg/mf9JNrzh)
+- Your Wishes (Write me your Ideas: https://discord.gg/XJeAUmbmw9 or open a new issue on Github)

 **Commands:**
 /fasterascend reload - Reloads the config.yml - Needs the permission fasterascend.reload (you can change this permission in the config.yml)